 Foam-filled: Provides more structure and as a result, it is firmer.
 However, within 6 months they lose around 15% of their firmness and eventually can flatten out over time.

 Feather filled: The most expensive option, it is more comfortable and has a relaxed feel.
-However, requires regular plumping but with proper maintenance, they can last a very long time.
+However, it requires regular plumping but with proper maintenance, they can last a very long time.

 What fabric should I choose for my sofa?